-- All members of The Local CAST Board (LCB) understand and fulfil their responsibilities, namely to ensure that there is a Child Protection and Safeguarding policy together with a staff code of conduct The LCB should be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 - (including the Public Sector Equality Duty) and local multi-agency safeguarding arrangements.
-Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff code of conduct are consistent with Plymouth CAST and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publically available on the school website or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the school's child protection and safeguarding policy and staff Code of Conduct. - All staff have read Keeping Children Safe in Education (2023) Part 1 and Annex B and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.
-The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with - children and disqualification by association regulations and by ensuring that there is at least one person onevery recruitment panel who has completed safer recruitment training. - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned.
-The school's Education Standards Manager will liaise with the LA on Child Protection issues and in the event of - The school's Education Standards Manager will liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Headteacher. - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL)
+- All members of The Local CAST Board (LCB) understand and fulfil their responsibilities, namely to ensure that there is a Child Protection and Safeguarding policy together with a staff code of conduct - The LCB should be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty) and local multi-agency safeguarding arrangements. - Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff code of conduct are consistent with Plymouth CAST and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publically available on the school website or by other means. - Ensures that all staff including temporary staff and volunteers are provided with the school's child protection and safeguarding policy and staff Code of Conduct. - All staff have read Keeping Children Safe in Education (2024) Part 1 and Annex B and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance.
+The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with - Children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training. - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), supply staff, volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - The school's Education Standards Manager will liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Headteacher. - A member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL)